tox-dev/tox/CONTRIBUTING.rst

 #.
 Fork the
    `pytest GitHub repository <https://github.com/tox-dev/tox>`__.
-It's fine to use ``pytest`` as your fork repository name because it will live under your user.
+It's fine to use ``tox`` as your fork repository name because it will live under your user.

 #.
 Clone your fork locally using `git <https://git-scm.com/>`_ and create a branch::